Ackee-Blockchain/wake/docs/index.md

 Woke requires Python 3.7 or higher.

 !!! warning
-    Python 3.11 is not currently supported.
+    Python 3.11 is experimentally supported.

 ### Using pip